Amoralpa11/SBI-project/README.md

 # SBI-project
-A python package for protein complex modelling form protein pairwise interactions.
+A python package for protein complex modeling from protein pairwise interactions.

 ## Objective

-This python package takes a set of pdb files of pairwise protein interactions and returns a pdb file with the multiplotein complex that is formed with these interactions.
+This python package takes a set of PDB files of pairwise protein interactions and returns a PDB file with the multiprotein complex that is formed with these interactions.

 ## Input

-The input, is a set of pdb files holding pairs of proteins interacting.
+The input is a set of PDB files holding pairs of proteins interacting.
 This input does not have to be perfect:

 * There may be many protein complexes that can be formed using the interactions provided.
-* The sequences of the same protein appearing in several pdb files may not be the same although they have to be very similar.
+* The sequences of the same protein appearing in several PDB files may not be the same although they have to be very similar.
 * The same pair of proteins can interact in different ways
 * A pair of proteins provided by the user does not have to end up in the protein macro-complex
 * etc.

-The user can also introduce some information about the output that wants to obtain, For instance, the the stoichiometry of the final complex.
+The user can also introduce some information about the output that wants to obtain, For instance, the stoichiometry of the final complex.
 They can also provide a subunit limit to define the size of polymeric complexes which otherwise would be virtually endless.